youssef-attai/eram-flutter-assessment/README.md

 ## Welcome

 Welcome to the Flutter Assessment.
 We're excited to witness your skills in action.
 This challenge aims to evaluate your frontend prowess using Flutter.
-Let's delve into the details.

 ## Task